borealbirds/GNM/docs/applications/index.md

     tif_path <- tif_file$local_path

-Alternative: download the file for a spacies and point to its path:
+Alternatively, download the file for a species and point to its path:

     tif_path <- "~/Downloads/pred-CAWA-CAN-Mean.tif"